iobroker-community-adapters/ioBroker.webui/README.md

   - screens inside of screens
   - icons from habpanel included

+## Concepts

+### Custom Controls in WebUI

+You can create own reusable CustomControls in WebUI.
+This can have individual Javascript, Properties and a template.

+You can use Double-Bracket Syntax and Double-Curly-Braket Syntax of "BaseCustomWebcomponent" to create bindings from the Template to the properties defined in the Designer.
+Curylbrackets create two way Bindings.
+If you use the Bindings Dialog, you can Bind to a Property with ??Propertyname and to IoBroker Object in the Property via ?Propertyname.
+In Scripts you can also write to Signals defined in Custom Properties, but there is no UI for it yet, but this come soon.

+You could also include Javascript in your CustomControl Template.
+It needs to be in a Script Tag with the Attribute "type" set to "module".
+Also you could use export function "init(instance)" wich will be called when your CustomControl will be instanciated.

 ## Sponsoring

 If you want to help the development, sponsor this project at https://github.com/sponsors/jogibear9988